This Year’s Lecture 2019

-The Trustees of the Lord Caradon Lectures Trust are delighted to announce that their 2018 lecture will take place at 7.30 pm on 8 November at Plymouth Marjon University and will be given by Dame Judith Macgregor DCMG LVO DL.
-Invitations will be issued in September and the title of her lecture will be:
+The Trustees of the Lord Caradon Lectures Trust are delighted to announce that their 2019 lecture will take place at 7.30 pm on 9 December at University of Plymouth and will be given by Bridget Kendall MBE.

 To register your attendance

 If you wish to attend to attend the lecture please register by completing the form below.